bluestore: full osd will not start. _do_alloc_write failed to reserve 0x10000, etc.

 You can repair with ceph-objectstore-tool's --op fuse command, which will let you mount the offline osd and delete stuff. rmdir on the object directories will delete them (even though they have a bunch of pseudofiles in them). once the colleciton is empty, you can rmdir the collection too.

-#3 Updated by Heath Jepson about 2 months ago
+#3 Updated by Heath Jepson almost 6 years ago

 I have yet to spend time to figure out how to tell ceph-disk what size to make the partitions (whether through the command itself or via ceph.conf), but is 8MB per 1GB of data a reasonable size for the db partition?